-But it wasn’t until this year that these two technologies joined forces.
-New for 2016, Celestron’s StarSense AutoAlign and SkyPortal WiFi Module are now compatible, creating the ultimate Innovation of the Year: an elegant, do-it-all telescope solution for WiFi control and automatic alignment.
+But it wasn’t until recently that these two technologies joined forces.
+Celestron’s StarSense AutoAlign and SkyPortal WiFi Module are now compatible, creating the ultimate Innovation of the Year: an elegant, do-it-all telescope solution for WiFi control and automatic alignment.
 Best of all, if you own a Celestron computerized telescope, you can enjoy this technology powerhouse with your existing equipment.

 Newbies and seasoned astroimagers alike will love this innovation.
 You’ll save time in the field and also enjoy Celestron’s most accurate alignment possible.
 Once these two handy tools are part of your setup, you won’t know how you lived without them.